 What Is Social Identity Theory?

-In the late 1970s, Tajfel and his team conducted a series of studies that would lead to the creation of the Social Identity Theory.
+In the late 1970s, Henri Tajfel and his team conducted a series of studies that would lead to the creation of the Social Identity Theory.
 The theory looks at why we are so loyal to groups that we belong to and why identification with one group inevitably causes conflict with others.

 For every “group” or “ingroup” that you belong to, there is another group.
 These are people that don’t identify in the same way.
 The “others.”
-The students who go to other colleges, or who come from different families, or practice different religions.
+The students who go to other colleges, who come from different families, or practice different religions.